Frequently Asked Questions

 What do I put in my portfolio?

-This gets asked so often, we’ve put together some portfolio examples from recent graduates.
+To help you get things together, we’ve put together some portfolio examples from recent graduates.

 When do I submit my porfolio?